-Aspiration pneumonia in bulldogs and French bulldogs is typically due to the inhalation of foreign material such as vomitus, regurgitated food, and gastric acid reflux contents.
+Aspiration Pneumonia in Bulldogs and French bulldogs is typically due to the inhalation of foreign material such as:

-That foreign content may cause extensive damage to your bulldog puppy’s lungs due to the acute inflammation it elicits which is often compounded by a bacteria infection present in the inhaled foreign material.
+The injury to the lungs is due to the acute inflammation elicited by the foreign material which is often compounded by infection from bacteria present in the inhaled material.

 Aspiration Pneumonia in Bulldogs and French Bulldogs SYMPTOMS: